 Several Thompson Coburn Chicago attorneys helped their client gain the Chicago Zoning Administrator’s final approval earlier this month on plans for a 23-story office building, which once complete in 2015, will be the first new downtown office tower since 2010.

 The proposed $140 million development at 200 W. Randolph St. is designed for prospective tenants planning to relocate to Chicago’s Central Loop with the newest technology and efficiencies in office space development at competitive rental rates.

-Thompson Coburn handled land use and zoning for the project, partner Jack Parrino handled the transactional real estate work and partner James Oakley “quarterbacked” the project for their client, Beitler Real Estate Services LLC, which offered nothing but high praise for the firm’s stellar legal representation.
+Thompson Coburn handled land use and zoning for the project with partner Jack Parrino handling the transactional real estate work for client, Beitler Real Estate Services LLC, which offered nothing but high praise for the firm’s stellar legal representation.

 The client was quite pleased that after extensive discussion between the developer, architect and office of the 42nd Ward alderman (who controls the Loop zoning), the project was able to move forward without having to go through the normal planned development process, which he attributed to top-notch negotiation skills and “work in the trenches.”